-TAX PLANNING ISSUES (CONTINUED) YES NO If so, consider the following: ■ If tax isn't withheld, reserve adequate cash to pay income tax, and make estimated payments, if necessary. ■ If you are on Medicare and the income increases your MAGI above \$87,000 (\$174,000 if MFJ), you may become subject to Part B and Part D surcharges two years after the year of receipt. ■ If you have net investment income and the income increases your MAGI above \$200,000 (\$250,000 if MFJ), you may become subject to the NIIT.
+TAX PLANNING ISSUES YES NO Are you able to control the timing and terms of the wealth event?
+If so, review your payout options and consider booking transactions strategically across tax years to minimize the tax liability.
+Will the wealth event have ordinary income tax character and consequences (e.g., inherited traditional IRA RMDs, bonuses, severance pay, certain settlements)?
+If so, consider the following: If tax isn't withheld, reserve adequate cash to pay income tax, and make estimated payments, if necessary.
+If you are on Medicare and the income increases your MAGI above \$97,000 (\$194,000 if MFJ), you may become subject to Part B and Part D surcharges in two years.
+If you have net investment income and the income increases your MAGI above \$200,000 (\$250,000 if MFJ), you may become subject to the NIIT.
 Will the wealth event have capital gains tax character and consequences?
-If so, understand what capital gains rate applies to you, and consider harvesting losses to offset gains. \ Do you want to reduce your taxable income to minimize tax and stay below certain thresholds?
+If so, understand what capital gains rate applies to you, and consider harvesting losses to offset gains.
+Do you want to reduce your taxable income to minimize tax and stay below certain thresholds?
 If so, consider maximizing pre-tax contributions to retirement plans, contributing to an FSA and HSA, and making deductible charitable gifts.
 LONG-TERM PLANNING ISSUES YES NO Is the wealth event significant enough to dramatically impact your financial position?
 If so, consider the following: Reevaluate your overall financial plan in light of your change in circumstances.
-Make appropriate adjustments to your objectives, risk tolerance, time horizon, etc. Adopt wealth preservation strategies that are tailored to your new situation.
-Do you have children/grandchildren that will pursue higher education?
+Make appropriate adjustments to your objectives, risk tolerance, time horizon, etc. Adopt wealth preservation strategies that are tailored to your new situation. (continue on next column)

+LONG-TERM PLANNING ISSUES (CONTINUED) YES NO Do you have children/grandchildren that will pursue higher education?
 If so, consider funding 529 accounts or an education trust to save for future educational expenses.
-See "What Issues Should I Consider To Fund My Child's Education?" checklist. (continue on next column)

-LONG-TERM PLANNING ISSUES (CONTINUED) YES NC Do you need to review and/or revise your estate plan?
+See the "What Issues Should I Consider To Fund My Child's Education?" checklist.
+P Do you need to review and/or revise your estate plan?
 If so, provide your updated financial information to your attorney, and plan for the disposition and possible taxation of your estate at your death.
-Po you want to make gifts to your family and friends?
-If so, gifts up to the annual exclusion amount of \$15,000 (per year, per donee) are gift tax-free.
+Do you want to make gifts to your family and friends?
+If so, gifts up to the annual exclusion amount of \$17,000 (per year, per donee) are gift tax-free.
 Are you charitably inclined?
 If so, the tax year of the wealth event might be a good time to make a large charitable gift.
-Direct gifts to charities or a donor advised fund or advanced strategies such as charitable trusts and private foundations can reduce your income tax liability and fulfill your philanthropic goals. your philanthropic goals.
-OTHER ISSUES YES N YES N C OTHER ISSUES > Will your good fortune be publicized?
-If so, consider the following: If you won the lottery, you may be able to protect your privacy by claiming the winnings through an entity (e.g. a partnership or trust).
+Direct gifts to charities or a donor advised fund or advanced strategies such as charitable trusts and private foundations can reduce your income tax liability and fulfill your philanthropic goals.
+OTHER ISSUES YES NO Will your good fortune be publicized?
+If so, consider the following: If you won the lottery, you may be able to protect your privacy by claiming the winnings through an entity (e.g., a partnership or trust).
 Rules vary by state.
-You may be targeted by fraud and scams.
-Be prepared to address requests from friends and family YES N
+You may be a target for fraud and scams.
+Be prepared to address requests from friends and family members for financial assistance.
+Do you need to increase protective measures?
+If so, consider whether physical or cyber security measures are warranted.
+Are there state-specific issues that should be considered?